Bilal-S/iis2tomcat/BonCodeAJP13/ReadMe Notes.txt

 	Axis2 webservices

 Version 0.9.1 Updates:
-•   Added automated installer beta (all windows versions from XP on)
+* Add: Added automated installer beta (all windows versions from XP on)
-•   Added thread throttling to not overwhelm tomcat with request.
+* Add: Added thread throttling to not overwhelm tomcat with request.
 Now allows forcing reconnect for every request if so desired
-•   Updated documentation with trouble shooting section
+* Upd: Updated documentation with trouble shooting section

 Version 0.9.2 Updates:
 * Fix: Issues with UTF-8 conversion from double byte regions